 The Grand Lodge of Utah was formed in 1872.
 The Masonic membership grew substantially through the early settlement years.
 This temple was the seventh the Grand Lodge occupied.
 Increasing membership numbers made it clear that a new, permanent home was overdue.
-A building committe was formed to assist architect Carl W. Scott with researching designs and methods used by other like organizations.
+A building committee was formed to assist architect Carl W. Scott with researching designs and methods used by other organizations.

-According to a Wikipedia article, Salt Lake Masonic Temple, published online Aug.
+According to a Wikipedia article, Salt Lake Masonic Temple, published online on Aug.
 8, 2022, there were multiple reasons leaders opted for the Egyptian Revival motif.
 A building committee researched the project for years before it was set in stone.

 - The Egyptian style was all the rage in the 1920s.

 - The motif was unlike any other Masonic temple and would bring notoriety to the Masons’ new home.

 - Many Masonic symbols needed to be incorporated into the design.
 The Egyptian motif made it possible to incorporate them without disrupting the “harmony of the edifice.”